 Fashion brands continue to sponsor restoration of Rome sites.Luxury fashion house Gucci is to provide €1.6 million for the restoration of Rome's Tarpeian Rock in a two-year project due for completion in 2021.

 The 25-m high cliff is located on the southern summit of the Capitoline Hill, overlooking the Roman Forum, near the Capitoline Museums and seat of city hall.

-Gucci will reportedly sponsor the clearing of paths around the cliff and the installation of a new lighting system although the fashion house has not revealed how much money it will contribute.
+Gucci is to sponsor the clearing of paths around the cliff, the restoration of gardens long closed to the public, and the installation of a new lighting system.

 Gucci's intervention at the Tarpeian Rock, also known as the Rupe Tarpea, follows other Italian fashion brands stepping in to restore landmark sites in Rome.

-Luxury jeweller Bulgari donated €1.5 million to clean the Spanish Steps and recently announced its plan to restore the sacred area of Largo Argentina, site of Julius Caesar's assassination and home to a much-visited cat sanctuary.
+Luxury jeweller Bulgari donated €1.5 million to clean the Spanish Steps as well as undertaking work to restore the sacred area of Largo Argentina, site of Julius Caesar's assassination and home to a much-visited cat sanctuary.

 University of Notre Dame in Rome seeks Conferences and Events Assistant

 Pinciano - Spectacular, elegant 4-bedroom flat with parking